-Creating a new course¶
+Creating a New Course

 In this section we will learn how to create a course project, how to populate it with a course management file and how to invite all of your students to join the course.

-Under Add new collaborators, you can find or add collaborators by name or email address.
+Under “Add new collaborators”, you can find or add collaborators by name or email address.
 These collaborators will also have access to all associated student projects orchestrated by that project.
-Do not add any students of yours as project collaborators!
+Do not add students in the course as project collaborators!

 If the email address you add as a collaborator is not associated with a CoCalc account, an email will be sent to that address with instructions how to join.
 Once the account with exactly that email address is created, that new user will be added automatically to all projects with pending invitations.